joutwater/Data-Structures/week01/README.md

     }

 ### Step 4
-One solution to this problem is isolating the request in its own function, allowing the request to complete before the for loop begins its iterations.
+One solution to this problem is isolating the request in its own function, allowing the request to complete before the for loop can start iterating.
 This structure overcomes the asynchronous qualities of Javascript, giving the user more control over the timing of processes.

       function isolate(i) {
         request(urls[i], function(error, response, body){